[this entire section is under review as of 12/20/2018 but is generally accurate]

 Why would someone get a legal separation instead of a divorce?

 Some people want a legal separation to help them decide whether to divorce and the court decision protects them from each other's debts while they decide.
 Some want to divorce but have not lived in New Mexico long enough to do so; there is no time requirement for a legal separation.
 Some do not want to divorce for religious reasons.
-Some would prefer to divorce but want to be able to provide health insurance to a very ill spouse.

 How long do I have to live in New Mexico to be able to file for a legal separation?

 There is no time requirement before a person can file for a legal separation.
 It is possible to move to New Mexico today and start a case for a legal separation tomorrow.
 In contrast, eligibility for a divorce requires that at least one spouse has lived in New Mexico for at least six months before filing for divorce.
-In both kinds of cases, however, the minor children of the marriage must have lived in the state for a minimum of six months before a New Mexico court can make a decision about custody.
+In both kinds of cases, however, the minor children of the marriage must usually have lived in the state for a minimum of six months before a New Mexico court can make a decision about custody.

 Can my spouse keep me from re-marrying by getting only a legal separation instead of a divorce?